josephhughes/DARPAmetapipe/Readme.md

    - BLASTX using Diamond v.2.0.9 against a Diamond2 database including all RefSeq Proteins and their taxonomy information
    - Custom Python scripts to match each contig to the Lowest Common Ancestor of all its BLASTx hits.
    - Custom Python scripts to identify and extract contigs matching a target taxon (e.g. all contigs with arenavirus hits)

+The diamond snakemake rule will load specific dependencies needed for it to work.

 Run with `snakemake --snakefile Snakediamond -j {threads}`